-- (1) As soon as practicable after an Assessment Committee has received an application made in accordance with Article 10 it must review the proposed rateable value in question. - (2) Subject to the Assessment Committee complying with the rules of natural justice it shall determine how and when the review is to be made. - (3) As soon as practicable after it has made the review the Assessment Committee must give written notice of its decision to - - (a) the owner of the land; - (b) if different, the occupier of the land; and - (c) the Constable of the Parish. - (4) The notice must be in a form approved by the Supervisory Committee. - (5) A person given notice may appeal to the Parish Rate Appeal Board against the decision within 14 days of receipt of the notice (or such longer period as the Chairman may for an exceptional reason allow).
+- (1) As soon as practicable after an Assessment Committee has received an application made in accordance with Article 10 it must review the proposed rateable value in question. - (2) Subject to the Assessment Committee complying with the rules of natural justice it shall determine how and when the review is to be made. - (3) As soon as practicable after it has made the review the Assessment Committee must give written notice of its decision to - - (a) the owner of the land; - (b) if different, the occupier of the land; - (c) the Connétable of the Parish; and - (d) where the application for review was made by the Supervisory Committee or a member of the Assessment Committee, that Committee or member, as the case may be.

-- (6) When the Assessment Committee has made each review requested in accordance with Article 10 it shall make any resulting amendments to the draft Rates List; the Constable shall then send a copy of the List to the Supervisory Committee. - (7) Despite paragraph (6), if the Constable is satisfied that a decision by the Assessment Committee in respect of a review requested in accordance with Article 10 is likely to be unduly delayed the Constable may still send a copy of the draft Rates List to the Supervisory Committee. - (8) If a draft Rates List is sent to the Supervisory Committee in the circumstances set out in paragraph (7) and the Assessment Committee subsequently amends the assessment in question the Constable shall so inform the Supervisory Committee which shall amend the draft Rates List accordingly.
+- (4) The notice must be in a form approved by the Supervisory Committee. - (5) A person given notice may appeal to the Parish Rate Appeal Board against the decision within 14 days of receipt of the notice (or such longer period as the Chairman, or a member of the Appeal Board appointed by the Chairman to consider the question, may for an exceptional reason allow). - (6) When the Assessment Committee has made each review requested in accordance with Article 10 it shall make any resulting amendments to the draft Rates List; the Connétable shall then send a copy of the List to the Supervisory Committee. - (7) Despite paragraph (6), if the Connétable is satisfied that a decision by the Assessment Committee in respect of a review requested in accordance with Article 10 is likely to be unduly delayed the Connétable may require the Assessment Committee to make any agreed amendments to the draft Rates List and send it to the Connétable in accordance with paragraph (6); the Connétable shall then send a copy of that List to the Supervisory Committee. - (8) If a draft Rates List is sent to the Supervisory Committee in the circumstances set out in paragraph (7) and the Assessment Committee subsequently amends the assessment in question the Connétable shall so inform the Supervisory Committee which shall amend the draft Rates List accordingly.